 “Thrum…” Jarum said, his thin voice cracked, filling the small grove with worry even as his eyes remained fixed on the flame.
 “You shouldn’t.
 If they catch you—”

 “If they catch me…” Thrum pressed his will into the flame and threw it at a tree.
-The flame exploded in a brilliant shower of sparks that danced across their skin with biting kisses.
+The flame exploded in a brilliant shower of sparks that danced across his skin with biting kisses.

 Jarum squealed and flailed about, brushing away the tiny scorching dancers.
 “What was that for?” he demanded, as the sparks faded and darkness enveloped them once again.
 “You’re going to get us caught,” Jarum whispered.
 “They’re going to skin you, and they’re going to lock me up for the rest of my life, if I’m lucky.
 They’ll probably just skin me too and be done with it.”